-The Thesis Admin consists of four main parts:
+The Thesis Admin menu consists of four main parts:

 - Skin Menu, for controlling and customizing your current design

-- Site Menu, for managing aspects of your site that always remain the same, regardless of your design (such as Google Analytics, Google Authorship, and other SEO concerns)
+- Site Menu, for managing aspects of your site that always remain the same, regardless of your design (such as Google Analytics, any other tracking scripts, and other SEO concerns)

 - Boxes Menu, for adding functionality to your website and extending your Thesis installation

 - More Menu, for your license key, information about your Thesis installation, and troubleshooting

 For a detailed look at each section of the Thesis Admin, check out the documentation below.